 Looking to visit China?
-United States citizens traveling to China would need to get a Chinese visa you would need a valid passport before applying for a visa.
+United States citizens traveling to China would need to get a Chinese visa prior to travel.
+Here you we would show you how to obtain a Chinese visa.
 If for some reason a person enters the country without a visa, he or she will not be permitted further access, and proper deportation processes will be carried out.

 In addition, the person may have to pay hefty fines.
 Most airlines flying to China, however, will not allow a person to board a plane unless a visa has been obtained.
 It is also important to know that for U.S. Citizen that China requires a six-month passport validity on a passport which is your passport must be valid for at lease six months.

 To apply for a visa to China, a person will need to go to the Chinese Embassy or Chinese Consulate in one’s area.
 If a person cannot appear in person, it is possible for them to have a friend or family member apply for them.
 Additionally, a travel visa expediter can apply for a person as well.

 Required Documents for Chinese Visa

 To apply and receive a visa; the following requirements must be met: